dmbarbour/wikilon/docs/AboutABC.md

 ABC's primary linking model is [Awelon Object (AO)](AboutAO.md), which introduces tokens of the form `{%word}` binding to an implicit dictionary.
 During evaluation, the token is substituted for the word's definition when doing so enables evaluation to proceed.

-*Note:* Tokens are syntactically limited - at most 62 bytes UTF-8 token text between the curly braces, and the text itself may not contain curly braces, C0, DEL, C1, or the replacement character.
+*Note:* Tokens are structurally limited - at most 62 bytes UTF-8 token text between the curly braces, and the text itself may not contain curly braces, C0, DEL, C1, or the replacement character.
 Tokens should not include much logic or structure internally.

 ### Bytecode Extension

 ABC is extended through the link layer.
-In context of AO, `xyz` is effectively shorthand for `{%x}{%y}{%z}`.
+In context of AO, bytecode sequence `xyz` is effectively shorthand for `{%x}{%y}{%z}`.
 Reducing common operations to a single character enables compact representation of programs.
 An AO dictionary, thus, might define the following:

         [B][A]w == [A][B]   (swap);     w = {&a2}[]ba
         [A]i    == A        (inline);   i = []wad
         [B][A]o == [A B]    (compose);  o = {&a2}[ai]bb

-For performance, this idea should be coupled with the concept of accelerated dictionaries.
-An interpreter or compiler can provide optimized representations and implementations to support performance critical computations.
-Because performance requires cooperation with interpreters, bytecode extensions will tend to have some de-facto standardization.
+For performance, this concept must be paired with runtime-accelerated dictionaries.
+That is, an interpreter or compiler will provide optimized representations and implementations for common, performance critical computations (natural number arithmetic, linear algebra, process networks, etc.), effectively extending the set of ABC primitives for performance purposes.
+Runtime acceleration forms a de-facto extension to the bytecode, so extension of ABC becomes a collaborative effort between runtime developers and clients.

 ### Whitespace Formatting